-Flying start formation depending on the race course lap direction and first turn.
+The flying start formation depends on the racecourse lap direction and the direction of the first turn.

 15.2 START FROM THE SHORE

 15.2.1 STARTING BLOCK

 Starting block is a device designed for starting procedure from the shore.
 The starting block is designed to hold the board in the starting position.
 The rider puts the board on the starting block and gets ready for further flag or light signalizations.
 It is up to the rider on what side of the board the rider stands.
 The officially recommended starting block can be seen in Picture 3 in Appendix.